Najwantaha/Data_Projects_TripleTen/Landscape Review of Shopify Apps using Power BI/README.md

 ## Suggestions for App Developers and Next Steps

 ### 1. Focus on Developer Engagement:
-   - Developers who respond to reviews tend to see better ratings.
-It's essential for developers, especially for high-volume apps, to have a structured process for responding to customer feedback promptly.
+   - It's essential for developers, especially for high-volume apps, to have a structured process for responding to customer feedback promptly.
 Engaging with users' concerns can lead to higher ratings and improved customer loyalty.

 ### 2. Increase Review Quality:
    - While having many reviews is important, ensuring that reviews are helpful should be a priority.
 Developers should focus on improving app quality and encouraging users to leave detailed, constructive reviews.